8fold/commonmark-fluent-markdown/README.md

 - adding or modifying a CommonMark-compliant configuration and
 - adding or resetting extensions (if not using the fluent API extension methods).

-Note: Adding extensins works differently than you would with ComminMark.
+Note: Adding extensions works differently than you would with CommonMark.
 First, you can add more than one extension at a time.
 Second, Fluent Markdown takes the full class name, not an instance of the class; in keeping with our desire to be just-in-time and lazy.

 ```php
 use Eightfold\Markdown\Markdown;